When it comes to outdoor smoking, there’s nothing more important than good temperature control.

 Because airflow is so important, wind can wreak havoc with your smoker.
 It can greatly increase the rate at which air enters your smoker, leading to a surge in internal temperature.
 This can as dangerous as it is infuriating.

-Try to position your smoker either on your patio with your home or garage acting as a windshield, or with a windbreaker structure positioned around the smoker.
+Try to position your smoker on your patio, with your home or garage acting as a windshield.
+If you can’t do that, you can use a windbreaker structure positioned around the smoker.

 If you are unable to do this, then just take the added wind elements as an external factor that will need to be balanced out.
 You might need to close your vents slightly more than you normally would just to help account for the influence of the wind.

-This might seem like a lazy easy way out, but smoker temperature controllers are a great way to help prevent the impact of flare-ups or wind on your internal temperature.
+This might seem like a lazy easy way out, but I love smoker controllers. bThey’re a great way to help prevent the impact of flare-ups or wind on your internal temperature.